roshan19041/Causal-Discovery/README.md

-# Causal-Discovery : A Hybrid approach to Causal Structure Learning and Intervention Modelling
+# Causal Discovery : A Hybrid approach to Causal Structure Learning and Intervention Modelling

 The overall Causal discovery and Intervention modelling algorithm implemented here is based on a hybrid approach.